Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

-**It is important that any genome you plan to use for alignment be included in this database, in the same version (e.g. if your alignment genome uses UCSC chromosome names, your genome in the database cannot use NCBI chromosme names, but must also use UCSC chromosome names)**.
+**It is important that any genome you plan to use for alignment be included in this database, in the same version (e.g. if your alignment genome uses UCSC chromosome names, your genome in the database cannot use NCBI chromosome names, but must also use UCSC chromosome names)**.

 Database setup consists of three steps:

  1. Genome labeling:

-Label each record in the genome with the ncbi taxID for the species the genome is associated with.
+Label each record in the genome with the NCBI taxon ID for the species the genome is associated with.
 TaxIDs can be found using the NCBI taxonomy website (https://www.ncbi.nlm.nih.gov/taxonomy).
 This is done by running: